SUNW4VE/ChromaFire/README.md

 as long as the developers don't implement a kernel-level anti-cheat.
 Nothing is injected into the game files; the program simply scans a certain pixel from your monitor screen
+- As of right now, your monitor (NOT GAME) needs to be set to 1080p resolution in order for ChromaFire to function properly

 Performance statistics:
 ------------------------------------------------------------------